gabealmeida/Turing/README.md

 <br>
 Contributors : sonason
 <br>
-Version : 0.1
+Version : v.
+0.1
 <br>
 Last Updated Oct 29, 2015
 <br>
 Description:
 <br>
 What happens when a hungry Russian is on the search for a sandwich in the American Desert?
-Based on Valve's 'Team Fortress 2
+Based on Valve's 'Team Fortress 2'
 <hr>